 Transitional Kindergarten is not offered at every elementary school site.
 The following sites will be offering TK for the 2018-19 school year*:

-Serving the Northern Area: Cypress Village, Portola Springs, Santiago Hills, Canyon View, Beacon Park and Woodbury
+Serving the Northern Area: Cypress Village, Portola Springs, Santiago Hills, Canyon View, Cadence Park and Woodbury

 Serving the Central Area: Culverdale, Deerfield, Plaza Vista, Springbrook and Westpark

 Serving the Southern Area: Alderwood, University Park and Turtle Rock

 Sites are located regionally and designated (upon completion of enrollment) based on assigned neighborhood school and space availability.